Jose Reyes Jr.

-Jose Calayag Reyes Jr. (born September 18, 1950) is a former Associate Justice of the Supreme Court of the Philippines.
-Previously, he served on the Philippine Court of Appeals for 15 years.
+Jose Calayag Reyes Jr. (born September 18, 1950) is a former associate justice of the Supreme Court of the Philippines.
+Previously, he was a trial court for 16 years, then served on the Philippine Court of Appeals for 15 years.

 He was also a state deputy in the Knights of Columbus and was elected to the Order's Supreme Board of Directors in 2016.
 With his wife, Maria, he has three children.